yu-kopylov/cloud-app-browser/README.md

 # cloud-app-browser

-GUI for interating with cloud application infrastructure.
+GUI for interacting with cloud application infrastructure.